AguaClara/String-Digester/Summer_2019/Experiments/jet_flow_rate.md

 **Results:** This set-up produced an even weaker flow that the original design.

+**Edit:** (7/2/19) This was not a valid attempt at increasing the velocity.
+The velocity cannot be increased just by decreasing the orifice size, because the flow rate is also dependent to the orifice size.
+Using only gravity, it is not possible to maintain the flow rate in this way without an additional source of pressure.
+Instead the velocity of water could be increased by increasing the distance between the orifice and the deflector plate.

 ## Experiment 2

 **Goal:** Experimentally determine the orifice area and the flow rate that produces a strong and even jet spray